vatesfr/xen-orchestra/self_service.md

 ### Create a set

+> Only an admin can create a set of resources

 To allow people creating VMs as they want, we need to give them a *part* of your XenServer resources (disk space, CPUs, RAM).
 You can call this "general quotas" if you like.
 But you need first to decide which resources will be used.

 In this example below, we'll create a set called **"sandbox"** with: